The-Estonian/tetrix/README.md

 ## Project Description

-A close enough game of the popular Tetris
+A close enough version of the popular Tetris game!

 Use arrow keys to move the Tetrominoes Left, Right or Down.
 Use Up arrow to rotate the Tetromino